anawale123/mongodb-dr-automation/readme.md

 ##  Project Overview
 This project simulates a real-world disaster recovery scenario where a production MongoDB database was accidentally deleted.
-To prevent future data loss, I designed and implemented a fully automated backup and restore pipeline using AWS services and MongoDB tools — built with production-grade security, automation, and reliability in mind.
+To prevent future data loss, I designed and implemented a fully automated backup and restore pipeline using AWS services and MongoDB tools which are built with production-grade security, automation, and reliability in mind.

 ---